· Season 4 of The Skewer begins on Wednesday, June 2nd 2021 for an 8 week run on BBC Radio 4 at 11.15pm.

 ‘There is just nothing like this out there.
 Brilliant songs, cutting edge satire.
 Compelling and you have to listen more than once.
 Evocative.
 Intoxicating.
 Incredibly original.
 Listen and listen again – you always hear something new.’

 2. How Do You Put The Show Together?

 With Pro-Tools.
 Deadlines vary – see bottom of document.
 (Fyi for s3 we’ll be mixing Tuesday and on Wednesday we’ll master and add last min topicals up to 5pm.)
 Over the week I make stuff, weave it into contributions from the likes of you, and then send rough mixes and audio stems to our brilliant engineer (Tony Churnside).
-Then I travel to Manchester (where he’s based) to put it all together and mix it properly.
+Then we share screens over Zoom and it all together and mix it properly.
 We’re constantly tweaking and adding stuff and I am forever saying things like ‘flip the stereo on that one particular word’ and ‘where’s the plug-in that makes it sound backwards?, which I think drives him mental.

 3. How Would You Describe The Perfect Contributor?